frankieakam/boddy/README.md

-## BODMAS Calculator
+## BODDY

 # Overview
-The BODMAS Calculator is a simple web-based application that evaluates mathematical expressions following the BODMAS (Brackets, Orders, Division, Multiplication, Addition, Subtraction) rule.
+Boddy is a simple web-based application that evaluates mathematical expressions using the BODMAS (Brackets, Orders, Division, Multiplication, Addition, Subtraction) rule.
+Its name 'boddy' represents a playful take on the structure and logic of BODMAS.
 It features an interactive user interface where users can input their name, perform calculations, and receive personalized results.

 # Features